West Kelowna Real Estate News!

 The number of months of inventory is another important measure of the balance between sales and the supply of listings.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

-Housing market balance varies significantly by region.
-The number of months of inventory has swollen far beyond long-term averages in Prairie provinces and Newfoundland & Labrador, giving homebuyers there ample choice.
+The number of months of inventory has swollen far beyond long-term averages in Prairie provinces and Newfoundland & Labrador, giving homebuyers ample choice in these regions.
 By contrast, the measure remains well below long-term averages in Ontario and Maritime provinces, resulting in increased competition among buyers for listings and fertile ground for price gains.

 – 30 –